dimitri-nicolo/calico/maintenance/kubernetes-upgrade-tsee/operator.md

    **Note**: If there are any problems you can use `kubectl get tigerastatus -o yaml` to get more details.
    {: .alert .alert-info}

+1. If you were upgrading from a version of Calico prior to v3.14 and followed the pre-upgrade steps for host endpoints above, review traffic logs from the temporary policy, add any global network policies needed to whitelist traffic, and delete the temporary network policy **allow-all-upgrade**.

+{% include content/auto-hostendpoints-migrate.md orch="Kubernetes" %}